 • • •

-Kate Mead, PMP, is the Director of Professional Services at JCA, the first and foremost independent consulting firm dedicated solely to the technical and operational needs of nonprofits.
+Kate Mead, PMP, is a Philanthropic Consultant at BWF, an international fundraising consulting and services company expert in complex philanthropy and the leading innovator in the field.
 Kate’s areas of specialty include system needs analysis, business process improvement, and overseeing large-scale CRM implementation projects.
 She has worked with a variety of nonprofits, with a special focus on Higher Education and Healthcare.